Repair Dripping Faucets: A Step-by-Step Guide to Fixing the Annoying Leak

 - Adjustable wrench

-- Screwdriver (Phillips or flat-head, depending on the type of screws)
+- Screwdriver (Phillips or flat-head)

-- Allen wrench (if your faucet has hexagonal screws)
+- Allen wrench (for hex screws)

 - Replacement parts (washers, O-rings, valve seats, etc.)